Skip to main content

 Now, place this individual in a standard corporate wellness program focused on extreme caloric restriction and high-volume endurance exercise for weight loss.
 This external stress can elevate cortisol, a catabolic hormone produced by the adrenal glands.
 Elevated cortisol can increase the aromatization of testosterone to estradiol, potentially disrupting the delicate balance the TRT protocol aims to achieve.

 It can also promote muscle catabolism, working directly against the anabolic effects of testosterone.
 An accommodated program, by contrast, would prioritize resistance training to capitalize on the anabolic environment, focus on nutrient-dense caloric intake to support muscle protein synthesis, and manage stress through adequate recovery.
-The goal shifts from simple weight loss to the optimization of and metabolic health, a far more sophisticated and clinically relevant objective.
+The goal shifts from simple weight loss to the optimization of body composition and metabolic health, a far more sophisticated and clinically relevant objective.

 Metabolic Health and Peptide Therapies